top of page

 At RouteHealth, we use the AiMS® framework (Activate, Integrate, Mobilize, Stabilize) to help people:

-• Rebuild strength safely after injury
+• Rebuild strength safely after injury.

-• Improve movement patterns that limit performance
+• Improve movement patterns that limit performance.

-• Transition from rehab → real training
+• Transition from rehab to real training.

-• Reduce pain while increasing load tolerance
+• Reduce pain while increasing load tolerance.

 Whether you're:

-• A desk worker getting back into exercise
+• A desk worker getting back into exercise.

-• A former athlete dealing with lingering pain
+• A former athlete dealing with lingering pain.

-• Someone who wants to train without setbacks
+• Someone who wants to train without setbacks.

 We build simple, sustainable programs that actually work.